mildred/sqlemail.nim/README.md

   used for overlay moderation groups.
 - [ ] reply to an existing message
 - [ ] Svelte UI
+- [ ] Save bookmarked groups (bookmark announce group to be notified, do not bookmark group where we are member for archived groups) - this will be need to be shared with federation when porting user identities.
+- [ ] Save friends (bookmarked group with the two users in a predictive order)
+- [ ] Link member identities: membership within a group should not reference directly pod_url and pod_user_id but the identity group where the pod settings can be changed
+- [ ] Add ability to publish public articles (goes to the public group identity)
+- [ ] Add ability to post to ourselves via the private identity group
+- [x] Remove the unlisted identity group as it has no use
+- [ ] mirroring group feature : create a group where the current user is admin and add a setting in the pod that each article appearing in another specified group where the current user is member is to be voted in this mirror group.
+It allows alternative moderation groups but voting for each individual article is performed automatically by the pod and not manually by the moderator.
+Add setting for bidirectional sync where articles posted only in this mirror group are posted in the original group (possibly without the same voting score)
+- [ ] Add option to see all the (public) groups where an article appears (in order to discover alternative miror groups)
+- [ ] Ability to ban users.
+Any group member can raise/lower the weight on another member which has a lower weight than himself.
+Giving a negative weight to a member will multiply its weight with all the votes it can cast ensuring a negative score for all the articles of this member.
+- [ ] Add timestamp to vote so the first timestamp can be considered the author of a post in a group.
+Using the article author might link to another group member and its nickname might not tell anything to the members seeing the post.
 - ---
+- [ ] port user settings when migrating accounts
+    - [ ] bookmarked groups
+    - [ ] mirrored groups
 - [ ] Publication of groups to subjects
 - [ ] Pod moderation overlay (necessary once public groups exists, not before).
   If vote exists in overlay group, take that vote as the article score instead